Damien Rice came to you via my personal Youtube journey last evening.

-Volcano from Damien Rice album, O was my introduction to Damien Rice and Lisa Hannigan, dynamic musical duo extraordinaire.
+Volcano from Damien Rice’s album, O, was my introduction to Damien Rice and Lisa Hannigan, a dynamic musical duo extraordinaire.
 This musical pairing was destined, passionate, and more than the sum of its parts.
-It was short-lived as they attempted too much, adding romance to the mix, but we are better off to have witnessed the best features, like this great song, Volcano, and so many others on the O album.
+It was short-lived as they attempted too much, adding romance to the mix, but we are better off having witnessed the best features, like this great song, Volcano, and so many others on the O album.

 Damien Rice Lisa Hannigan Waters of March